The Ballad of Lucy Jordan: Reception

 AllMusic noted Faithfull's "faint vocal approach accompanied by the lone synthesizer emanates an eerie candor throughout the song's duration.
 This wispiness helps to build the fantasy/reality concept of the song, and shows Faithfull at her most sincere."
 Pitchfork mentioned the, "pain in her fractured voice".

 The Arts Desk said, "Pin-sharp, it was laceratingly at one with the dark clouds gathering over music in the wake of punk."
+Billboard ranked the song number two on its list of the top ten greatest Marianne Faithfull songs.